gschmutz/kafka-workshop/04b-working-with-protobuf-and-java/README.md

 ## View the Schema in the Registry

-The Protobuf Serializer and Deserializer automatically register the Avro schema, if it is not already in the registry.
+The Protobuf Serializer and Deserializer automatically register the Protocol Buffer schema, if it is not already in the registry.

 The Streamingplatform also contains a tool made by a company called Landoop which allows us to see what's in the registry.
 But it does not support Protocol Buffer schemas!
 But we can use [AKHQ](https://akhq.io/) to view the schema registry.